Social Media For Clinicians Who Care For Infants and Myths and Facts About Allergy

 Why it matters:

-Widespread social media use has changed not only the way that patients seek information but generated abundant misinformation around medical, nutrition, and clinical practices.
+Widespread social media use has changed not only the way that patients seek information but generated abundant misinformation around medical, nutritional, and clinical practices.
 Leading medical societies are advocating that clinicians engage to combat misinformation, share valuable research updates, and advocate on behalf of patients.
-With effective engagement on social platforms, clinicians can instill confidence to leverage their expertise when communicating with parents and caregivers.
+With effective engagement on social media platforms, clinicians can instill confidence to leverage their expertise when communicating with parents and caregivers.

 Target Audience: